Reiki and Recovery

 My partner, my love, met with Shawn twice for similar sessions as I had experienced.
 This man, who couldn’t sleep for days at a time even with sleeping pills, relaxing music, earplugs and just the right pillow, began to snore softly as Shawn worked her magic.
 He had discovered something just as powerful as I had and together we began a journey of trust and healing.

 Restful nights weren’t the only thing that changed in our lives.
 My partner began to forgive my deception and began to trust in me.
 Unfortunately, I began to drink again because of a delusional thought that I could control my drinking; after all, I had stayed abstinent from alcohol for a whole year.
 So, I cautiously but purposefully tried again.
-For the next year I slowly but surely went down the steep slope of alcoholism once again.
 By May of 2018 I was fighting a losing battle and found myself in a familiar prison, bound by shame, fear, self-loathing and apathy.
 During my last drunk I heard myself say out loud, “I can’t be happy and be sober.”
 I almost choked on the words as their gravity struck me.

 Within days I checked myself in to an inpatient facility in Pennsylvania.
 I would spend the next 28 days learning about the medical and scientific aspect of my addiction, identifying ways to cope with stress in healthy ways, and recognizing areas of my life that needed to change or improve to better support my sobriety.
 Most importantly though, I was challenged to open myself spiritually.